dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### Embedding

 Large Language Models (LLMs) embedding refers to the process of transforming text data into numerical vectors that can be processed by LLMs like GPT-4 or Claude.
 This involves converting the text into a high-dimensional space where similar words or phrases are placed close together, allowing the model to understand the semantic similarity between different pieces of text.
-This transformation is essential for the model's ability to understand, process, and generate human-like text.
-In Dust, LLMs embedding is utilized to enable the Assistant to understand and respond to user queries effectively.
+In Dust, LLMs embedding is utilized to enable the assistants to retrieve relevant documents to respond to user queries.

 ## Workspace Settings